j-brady/peakipy/README.md

 ## Inputs

-1. Peaklist (see below for specification)
+1. Peak list (see below for specification)
-2. NMRPipe frequency domain dataset (Pseudo 3D)
+2. NMRPipe frequency domain dataset (2D or Pseudo 3D)

 There are three main scripts.